microsoft/pxt-adafruit/docs/lessons/seismograph/challenge.md

-# Challenge
+# Seismograph Challenge

-Coding challenges for screen wipe.
+Coding challenges for the seismograph.

 ## Before we get started